ecodistrict/DesignModule/WebClient/doc/components/graph/categoryGraph/categoryGraph.md

 ### CategoryGraphViewModel <a name="categoryGraphViewModel"></a>

 *[CategoryGraphViewModel](#categoryGraphViewModelApi) (Model)* holds the data needed to draw the bars and lines without any additional data processing from the *View*.
 Instead of *series* this model has *lines* and *bars* properties that hold corresponding data optimized for passing these objects directly into **d3** functions without additional preparation.

+### CategoryGraphPreview <a name="categoryGraphPreview"></a>

+*[CategoryGraphPreview](#categoryGraphPreviewApi) (Preview)* is a simple representation of a category graph.
+It has no animations and doesn't provide any interactions thus doesn't have a controller.
+All this component does it gets *GraphModel* as an input and builds/updates *CategoryGraphViewModel* which is then used to draw the graph.
+Whenever *GraphModel* changes the graph is redrawn.
+This component can be used in constructiong a button that shows a graph.

 ## API reference <a name="apiReference"></a>